 Vulnerability Assessment Tool

-In March of 2010, the University of Washington concluded a research evaluation of DESC’s Vulnerability Assessment Tool and concluded that it held strong properties of both reliability and validity.
+- The University of Washington completed an evaluation of the VAT in March 2010, concluding that it held strong properties of both reliability and validity.

-In 2015, a new evaluation by the Canadian Housing First Assessment Taskforce, a taskforce created by the Canadian Observatory on Homelessness, determined DESC’s Vulnerability Assessment Tool to be the best brief screening tool available to facilitate the screening and prioritization of homeless individuals into Housing First services.
-For more information about that study, click here.
+- The Canadian Housing First Assessment Taskforce created by the Canadian Observatory on Homelessness evaluated the VAT in 2015, and found DESC’s VAT to be the best brief screening tool available to screen and prioritize people experiencing homelessness into Housing First services.